-7 DRUG INTERACTIONS Table 4 includes drugs with clinically important drug interactions when administered with sapropterin dihvdrochloride and instructions for preventing or managing them Table 4: Clinically Relevant Drug Interactions rvention Monitor patients for a change in neurologic status.
-Inhibitors of Folate Synthesis (e.g., methotrexate, valproic acid, phenobarbital, trimethoprim) Clinical Impact In vitro and in vivo nonclinical data suggest that drugs that inhibit folate synthesis may decrease the bioavailability of endogenous BH4 by inhibiting the enzyme dihydrofolate reductase, which is involved in the recycling (regeneration) of BH4.
+DRUG INTERACTIONS Table 4 includes drugs with clinically important drug interactions when administered with sapropterin dihydrochloride and instructions for preventing or managing them.
+Table 4: Clinically Relevant Drug Interactions

+Levodopa Clinical Impact | Sapropterin dihydrochloride may increase the availability of tyrosine, a precursor of levodopa.
+Neurologic events were reported post-marketing in patients receiving sapropterin and levodopa concomitantly for a non-PKU indication /see Warnings and Precautions (5.5)] Intervention | Monitor patients for a change in neurologic status. nhibitors of Folate Synthesis (e.g., methotrexate, valproic acid, phenobarbital, trimethoprim) Clinical Impact In vitro and in vivo nonclinical data suggest that drugs that inhibit folate synthesis decrease the bioavailability of endogenous BH4 by inhibiting the enzy dihydrofolate reductase, which is involved in the recycling (regeneration) of BH4.